ForgeRock/ds-operator/README.md

 Evaluation images have been built for you on gcr.io/forgeops-public.
 The [ds.yaml](hack/ds.yaml) Custom Resource references this image.

-The operator assume the refernenced image is built for purpose, and has all the required configuration, indexes and schema for your deployment.
+The operator assume the referenced image is built for purpose, and has all the required configuration, indexes and schema for your deployment.

 ## Secrets

 The operator supports creating (some) secrets, or a bring-your-own secrets model.
-Currently the operator CAN NOT generate the keystore required for the directory service.
+Currently the operator *CAN NOT* generate the keystore required for the directory service.
 Use [secret agent](https://github.com/ForgeRock/secret-agent) for that.
 If you have a ForgeOps deployment the secrets created for the existing directory service are compatible with the operator.

+The operator can generate random secrets for the `uid=admin` account, `cn=monitor` and application service accounts (for example - the AM CTS account).
+Refer to the annotated sample.

 ## Cloud Storage Credentials